yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

 ## Create a Service Account

-Create a Service Account in AMPLIFY Central.
+A Service Account is required to secure the connection between the agents and AMPLIFY Central.
+The Service Account authenticates your agents using public/private key pairs, so no user information is required.

 1. Generate a private and public key pair:

     ```
     openssl genpkey -algorithm RSA -out ./private_key.pem -pkeyopt rsa_keygen_bits:2048
     openssl rsa -pubout -in ./private_key.pem -out ./public_key.pem
     openssl rsa -pubout -in ./private_key.pem -out ./public_key.der -outform der
     ```

-2. Create a new Service Account user in API Central UI using the key pair from above.
+2. Create a new Service Account user in AMPLIFY Central using the key pair from above.
+You may name this Service Account (for example, v7-Agent).
 For additional information, see [Create a service account](/docs/central/cli_central/cli_install/#create-a-service-account).
+There is no need to download the Service Account JSON-File.

 ## Create an environment